abimsedhain/Learn_Git/README.md

 ## VERSION CONTROL

-Before Git, first we should know about Version Control.
-The system that tracks/records the changes made to the files or set of files over time so that we can be reverted back to a specific version at a later date is known as **Version Control**.
+**Version Control Systems (VCSs)** are the system that tracks/records the changes made to the files or set of files over time so that we can be reverted back to a specific version at a later date.
 Each and every modification is tracked.
 From addition of a single alphabet to removal of a whole section.
-There are many version systems but the most popular version control system is **Git**.
+It tracks changes to a folder and its contents in a series of snapshots, where each snapshot encapsulates the entire state of files/folders within the top-level directory.
+While other VCSs exist, Git is the de facto standard of version control.

-Git is a distributed Version Control System, developed by **Linus Torvalds** in 2005.
+**Git** is a distributed Version Control System, developed by **Linus Torvalds** in 2005.
 Git’s primary objective is to implement and design a version control system that was distributed, reliable and fast.
 It allows us to have the files locally.
 We don’t need any fancy servers to host the files.
-Git makes collaboration easier and seamless.
+Git makes collaboration easy and seamless.
 Multiple team members can work on the same file of a project without ever disturbing the other person.
 Each team member can work independently and later on blend the best of each contributor’s effort to make the files and the project robust.

 But, you may question ***‘What about the conflicts that might arise with merging too many codes of the same project?’***.
 And this is where the feature of Git shines.
 Git or version control in general helps to resolve the conflict.
 Git offers powerful tools to help navigate and resolve conflicts.
 It handles the merges on its own with automatic merging features.
 But in situations where Git is unable to merge them, then it will mark the conflict and have you resolve it.

 The distributed part of the Git allows developers **clone** an entire repository onto their own machine.
 This allows for backups and there won’t be any single point of failure.
 Another feature of version control is that it enables the developer to work on multiple features of the project at the same time.
+Different brances can created for the project and later on merged together.
 This gives great scope for experimentation, trial and error.
 As each feature is developed independently of the others, it can easily be removed if it doesn’t work out.

 There is one more thing to add to the Introduction of Git.
 People often get confused between **Git** and **GitHub**.
 All things considered Git and GitHub aren’t the same thing.
 GitHub is a hosting site for Git projects or repositories.
 There are other solutions that provide services related to Git.
 Some of them are **Bitbucket** and **GitLab**.
 GitHub and Bitbucket are cloud-based solutions, but GitLab allows you to set up this functionality in their own servers.